Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RPLvCZvTNxg.md

 ### Transcript

-> um two package asks if there's gonna be a mass construction option if that's possible uh yeah it's of course possible and as otaku says there's a mod for that um yeah there there is but we're as far as i know we're not gonna do it we don't we don't like it we don't want it
+> two package asks if there's gonna be a mass construction option if that's possible, yeah it's of course possible and as otaku says there's a mod for that, yeah there there is but we're as far as i know we're not gonna do it we don't we don't like it we don't want it